serenity-health/roadmap/.github/ISSUE_TEMPLATE/feature_request.md

 **Which app does this concern?**
 Provider portal?
 Corporate portal?
 Patient app?

+**What will be benefit of this feature?**
+What's the value of this feature?
+If you can quantity it, that would be awesome!

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.